Next: Generic Functions, Previous: C Compiler, Up: C [Contents][Index]

 properly, this macro needs the file getloadavg.c; therefore, be

-sure to set the AC_LIBOBJ
+sure to set the AC_LIBOBJ replacement directory properly (see

-Generic Functions, AC_CONFIG_LIBOBJ_DIR
+Generic Functions, AC_CONFIG_LIBOBJ_DIR).

-If the system has the getloadavg
+If the system has the getloadavg function, define

-to any libraries
+HAVE_GETLOADAVG, and set GETLOADAVG_LIBS to any libraries

 necessary to get that function.
-Also add GETLOADAVG_LIBS
+Also add GETLOADAVG_LIBS to

-.
-Otherwise, require an AC_LIBOBJ
+LIBS.
+Otherwise, require an AC_LIBOBJ replacement for

 ‘getloadavg’ and possibly define several other C preprocessor